anime-se/taisho-log-viewer/README.md

 # taisho-log-viewer
-An interactive, realtime log viewer for out favorite black cat
+An interactive, realtime log viewer for our favorite black cat